bencardoen/DataCurator.jl/README.md

 - Ensures portability by packaging everything in a single Singularity image so
   - it runs everywhere
   - it runs the same everywhere
-  - no dependencies, nor even Julia are needed
+  - no dependencies, not even Julia is needed
 - Uses TOML configuration files, designed to be human readable, as **recipes**
 - Runs in parallel, with a large set of predefined operations common to dataset processing